 A Kurdish Heirloom To Treasure

-As a guest to a Kurdish family who invited me to visit Kurdistan- (Iraq), I felt honored and loved to be present in their family circle gathering.
-Sitted in a semi-circle we listened to the eldest member of the family recollects his memories; his beautiful stories took us back somewhere in time where they were young with their parents and grandparents.
+As a guest to a Kurdish family who invited me to visit Kurdistan- (Iraq), I felt honored and loved to be at their family circle gathering.
+Seated in a semi-circle, we listened to the eldest member of the family recollects when his memories; his beautiful stories took us back somewhere in time when they were young with their parents and grandparents.
 I imagined myself being one of the children of freedom fighters, called peshmerga; who revolted and defended their beloved nation, labored to make a strong foundation and dignified people that will keep the family tradition alive and closely knitted together up to this present day and for the next generation to come.
-Stories like this inspired members of the family to share their memories from their grandparents and ancestors.
-It was a perfect moment for me to listen to their survival stories, their continued fight for freedom, their love for their nation without a country of their own.
+Stories like this inspired family members to share their memories of their grandparents and ancestors.
+It was a perfect moment for me to listen to their survival stories, continued fight for freedom, and love for their nation without a country of their own.
 That only the mountains are the trusted friends of the Kurds.
 Listening to their story makes me admire not only the life of my Kurdish host family but the entire Kurdish nation.
-I may not understand everything but with the help of few members of the family who speaks English, they patiently explained to me what was being related.
-Their great stories from the past inspired everyone to share family heirlooms during the gathering to illuminate the lives of their ancestors.
+I may not understand everything, but with the help of a few members of the family who speak English, they patiently explained what was being related.
+Their remarkable stories from the past inspired everyone to share family heirlooms during the gathering to illuminate the lives of their ancestors.

-I know I didn’t have the right manner over the situation but I managed to reason out why I can’t take it.
-I’m sure there has to be someone in the family worthy to inherit this precious object but not me.
-There has to be a reasonable explanation why the family is passing it down to me.
+I know I didn’t have the proper manner over the situation, but I managed to reason why I couldn’t take it.
+I’m sure there has to be someone in the family worthy of inheriting this precious object but not me.
+There has to be a reasonable explanation for why the family is passing it down to me.
 The more I made excuses, the greater they insisted to convince me to have it as a gift.
 The siblings, Ali and Nahida pleaded that I should accept it as a token from their family.
-Nahida went on to explain further that it’s an expression of gratitude and gratefulness for what have I done for their son... for considering their son as my family when we found each other in Finland.
-Having heard these words, tears voluntarily poured down on my cold face.
+Nahida explained further that it’s an expression of gratitude and gratitude for what I have done for their son... for considering their son as my family when we found each other in Finland.
+Having heard these words, tears voluntarily poured down my cold face.
 There was silence for a moment.
 I breathed deeply and wiped my tears.
-As I looked around me I see the expression of their soft faces wanting me to have it.
-With humble heart, I accepted the family heirloom promising that I will take good care of it.
+As I looked around me, I saw the expression of their soft faces wanting me to have it.
+With a humble heart, I accepted the family heirloom, promising to take good care of it.
 My twenty-day visit to Kurdistan was fun-filled with great adventure and, most of all, inspiring.
 A journey that gave more significant meaning to my existence.
 Not only about the object that I acquired but its significance that brought joy to me.
 More so about the Kurds who have touched my life with their extraordinary love, treatment, and warm hospitality.
 May it lead me back to return what was entrusted to me one day.
 And if life fades, I wish that someone from my family will find his or her heart to carry this heirloom back to where it belongs someday.
 I just have to cherish the love and blessings poured into it.
 I may not understand the message it has for me, but I will someday.

-Four weeks have passed but it seems like only yesterday that I was fitting my traditional Kurdish dress and trying to follow the steps as we sang and danced in a festive way.
-But as the cold wind touches my cheeks, I realized that it was just my wishful thinking.
-As the evening falls and the noisy seagulls find its resting place, I find myself sitting in a quiet balcony at my apartment in Finland.
-As I look up to the heavens, I see the stars looking down on me smiling.
+Four weeks have passed, but it seems only yesterday that I was fitting into my traditional Kurdish dress and trying to follow the steps as we sang and danced festively.
+But as the cold wind touched my cheeks, I realized it was just my wishful thinking.
+As the evening falls and the noisy seagulls find their resting place, I sit on a quiet balcony at my apartment in Finland.
+As I look up to the heavens, I see the stars looking down at me, smiling.
 From those stars, I see the happy faces of my ancestors and those ancestors of my extended Kurdish family who treated me like their own daughter and sister.
 Same people who embraced me and lovingly took care of me.
-The same people that I prayed together even if they praise to Allah and myself to the Giver of Life who created heaven and earth.
-To the same God who authored my life as to why all these things happened to me.
-I simply smiled and whispered with delight thanking God of all his blessings.
+The same people I prayed with praised me even if they praise Allah and myself to the Giver of Life who created heaven and earth.
+To the same God who authored my life as to why did all these things happen to me.
+I smiled and whispered with delight, thanking God for all His blessings.
 Alhamdulillah. الحمد لله .
 Chayaw ken Chios Ama.